bookio/client/docs/syntax-very-short-reservation-language.md

 Squash 08:00 (AQ53E)
 Squash 11:00 (AQ67F)

-Reply B(id) to book or <AQ53E or >AQ67F for earlier or later suggestions
+Reply B ID to book or <AQ53E or >AQ67F for earlier or later suggestions
 ```